 Getting to Gili Air by fast boat

 As the Gili Islands get more and more popular, there are more and more companies offering ‘fast boat’ services from Bali and Lombok to the Gilis and back.
 Many of these are reputable companies and this can be the best way to get to the Gilis.
 However, there is not much regulation and some have bad safety records.
-Some companies overbook their boats and travel in dangerous weather, so they can carry as many customers as possible.
-This is irresponsible given the fact that the Lombok Strait is one of the deepest bodies of water in the world, and the water can get very rough when the weather is bad.

 Make sure you do some research and only book with companies with a good safety record and reputation.
 One good company is Gili Getaway, which offers a very comfortable service and has a good safety record.

 Most of the fast boat services travel to Gili Air as well as to Gili Trawangan, but not directly to Gili Meno.
 They depart from Serangan on Bali and Senggigi on Lombok.
 The journey from Bali to Gili Trawangan takes a little over two hours.
 From Gili Trawangan, you will probably have to get the ‘island hopper’ boat, which travels between the islands twice a day, to Gili Meno.
 It leaves at 9.30am and 4pm and takes around twenty minutes.